Need to know

-When VicHealth and Deakin University reviewed 348 health and wellbeing apps, 75% of them scored 2.5 stars or less (out of five) – suggesting that many apps aren't worth your time, money or data.
+When VicHealth and Deakin University reviewed 348 health and wellbeing apps, three out of four (75%) of them scored 2.5 stars or less out of five – suggesting that many apps aren't worth your time, money or data.

-Price is no guarantee of quality, unfortunately – a $50 app scored just 1.5 stars, while the ones that topped the list were free to download – but it's good to know that you don't need to drop any dollars to achieve your health goals.
+Unfortunately, price is no guarantee of quality.
+A $50 app scored just 1.5 stars, while the ones that topped the list were free to download – but it's good to know that you don't need to drop any dollars to achieve your health goals.